umarvortex/Imageslider/README.md

 This project is open source and available under the MIT License.

 ## Author

-Created for Mehran University students.
+Created by Umar vortex for Mehran University students.